Line 3 Scarborough: Proposal and construction

+Opening and service

-The Scarborough line opened in March 1985 as the Scarborough RT.
-Three years after it opened, the TTC renovated its southwestern terminus at Kennedy station, because the looped turnaround track, designed for uni-directional streetcars under the earlier plan and not needed for the bi-directional ICTS trains, was causing derailments; it was replaced with a single terminal track and the station was thus quasi-Spanish solution, with one side for boarding and another side for alighting, though the boarding side is also used for alighting during off-peak hours, weekends and holidays.
+The Scarborough line was formally opened (as the Scarborough RT) to invited guests on March 22, 1985, and began revenue service on March 24, 1985.
+Three years after it opened, the TTC renovated its southwestern terminus at Kennedy station because the looped turnaround track, designed for uni-directional streetcars under the earlier plan and not needed for the bi-directional ICTS trains, was causing derailments; it was replaced with a single terminal track and the station was thus quasi-Spanish solution, with one side for boarding and another side for alighting, though the boarding side was also used for alighting during off-peak hours, weekends and holidays.

-With the line approaching the end of its useful life, the TTC reduced the frequency of service in mid-September 2012 to reduce wear and tear on both the aging rolling stock and the infrastructure.
+When the line was approaching the end of its useful life, the TTC reduced the frequency of service in mid-September 2012 to reduce wear and tear on both the aging rolling stock and the infrastructure.

-In 2015, the TTC started work on the cars to keep them operational until the line is replaced by another mode of rail technology.
+In 2015, the TTC started work on the cars to keep them operational until the line could be replaced by another mode of rail technology.
 This included shrink-wrapping the rolling stock with a blue vinyl finish to emphasize the line's colour and displaying the number 3, a linear diagram of the Scarborough line, and the TTC logo.
-The original "RT" logo was no longer featured on the trains, except when the Line 3 shrink wrap is removed but not re-applied yet.
+The original "RT" logo was no longer featured on the trains, except when the Line 3 shrink wrap was removed but not re-applied yet.
 These were followed by interior upgrades, such as using coloured velour seating.

-As of December 13, 2016, with the Presto fare gates installed at Lawrence East station, all stations along this line are Presto-enabled.
+On December 13, 2016, Presto fare gates were installed at Lawrence East station, making all stations along this line Presto-enabled.

 On April 18, 2017, the TTC awarded a $6.8-million contract to Bombardier to repair corrosion damage under the floors of the S-series cars.
 If the problem were not rectified, there would be the risk of serious structural damage to the cars.
-That would have prevented the cars from lasting until 2026 when the Scarborough Subway Extension was scheduled to replace Line 3.
+That would have prevented the cars from lasting until 2026 when the Scarborough subway extension was originally scheduled to replace Line 3.
 The repair work required service to be reduced from 6 four-car trains down to 5.